sidpalas/devops-directive-website/content/posts/hugo-and-caddy-on-gcp.md

 ### Initial Setup

-The hugo documentation is concise and they have an easy to follow quick start guide found here: https://gohugo.io/getting-started/quick-start/
+The Hugo documentation is concise and they have an easy to follow quick start guide found here: https://gohugo.io/getting-started/quick-start/

 I'm currently (as of February 2020) still using the suggested [Ananke](https://themes.gohugo.io/gohugo-theme-ananke/) theme with a few minor styling tweaks, but eventually will probably spend some more time customizing the theme.